 Most important for Charpentier, however, is her continuing work to train young scientists to ensure the future of science.
 Major donations from the Kempe Foundation and the Wallenberg Foundations have given her the opportunity to train more young researchers.

 "Working with young students is the most inspiring part of the job and extremely important for the scientific community.
 I try to teach what has been most important for my career and my research: to follow your gut feeling and to believe in your ideas but to keep an open mind to new ideas.
 Without this open mind, I would never have found what we discovered with CRISPR-Cas9."

+The Nobel Prize in Chemistry 2020 has been awarded to Emmanuelle Charpentier and Jennifer A. Doudna.
 The 2017 Novozymes Prize was awarded to Emmanuelle Charpentier, Director, Department of Regulation in Infection Biology at the Max Planck Institute for Infection Biology in Berlin, Germany, and Virginijus Siksnys, Professor and Head of the Department of Protein–Nucleic acids Interactions at the Institute of Biotechnology of Vilnius University in Lithuania.